ShueiYang/smartbrain-api/README.md

-# This is a smartbrain Back-end project using Clarifai API to connect to the smartfacedetect Front-end project.
+# This is the smartbrain project in the Back-end using Clarifai API to connect to the smartfacedetect Front-end project.